-Now that the storm is over it is time to check your media insurance policy.
+Now that the storm is over it is time to check your insurance policy.

 After it is confirmed by authorities that it is safe to go outdoors, you can begin to assess any potential damage.
 If you have property damage, you should report your claim as soon as possible.
-The Travelers Insurance Company recommends, the more information you can provide when you report the loss, the better they can begin their response.
+The more information you can provide when you report the loss, the better they can begin their response.
 However, if you have missing information but have sustained damage, please report your claim in any event.

 - Stay inside and make sure everyone is safe.
-Stay tuned to the radio or television until an official "all clear" is given (if you were evacuated, return home only after authorities advise it is safe to do so.)
+Stay tuned to the media until an official "all clear" is given (if you were evacuated, return home only after authorities advise it is safe to do so.)

 - Avoid downed power lines.
 Never touch anything in contact with power lines, including water or water puddles that may be near the downed power lines.